For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 Best Travel Report

 Every student going abroad as officially nominated is requested to write a travel report.
-All students allowing us to publish their travel reports with their name and email address compete for the Best Travel Report of the Year award which includes a money prize.
-Here you can read about the latest winners.
+All students allowing us to publish their travel reports with their name and email address compete for the Best Travel Report of the Year award which includes a monetary prize.
+Read about the latest winners.

 GG